polkastarter/staking-pols/README.md

 ### setRewardToken(address)

-Specify the contract address of a mintable ERC20 reward token.
+Specify the contract address of a ERC20 reward token.

-When setting it to address(0), users can not claim/mint reward token (any more) based on their earned rewards credits.
+Setting it to `address(0)` (obviously) prevents user from claiming reward tokens.

+If the contract holds an amoun of a previous rewards token, that amount will be transferred to the `msg.sender` who has to own the `DEFAULT_ADMIN_ROLE`.

+If the previous rewards token is identical to the staking token, then only the difference between the contract balance and the total staked amount is returned.

 ### setStakeRewardFactor(uint256)

-The internal rewards credits are just accumulated `stakeAmount` \* `stakeTime`.
+The 'internal rewards' are just accumulated `stakeAmount` \* `stakeTime`.

-Example 1000 POLS token staked for 1 week : 1000 \* 7 \* 24 \* 60 \* 60 = 604800000
+Example 1000 POLS token staked for 1 day : 1000 \* 24 \* 60 \* 60 = 604800000

 (This example assumes that stake token uses the same decimals as reward token, otherwise it has to be accounted for when setting `stakeRewardFactor`.)